 - Coco coir holds water well, so you water less, and less frequently.

 - Coco coir is a mostly-inert medium that works well with hydroponics and organic nutrients.
-If you want to grow organically using coco coir, use Iguana Juice and other organic supplements—they’re made specifically for cannabis and work well in coco.

 There are many marijuana growers who won’t use anything other than coco coir.
 For them, and for anyone who hasn’t yet used coco, mastering the facts in this article guarantee you’ll be harvesting big, sticky yields from your marijuana coco coir garden.